July 21, 2018: Paper submission

 We invite original research papers discussing ideas and novel approaches in the area of software certification and dependability.

-Both full-length (up to 8 pages) and short papers (e.g., papers reporting on-going projects and prospective ideas, up to 4 pages) are welcome.
+The page limit papers is up to 8 pages.
+Both full-length and short papers (e.g., papers reporting on-going projects and prospective ideas) are welcome.
 Papers must be written in English, and be formatted according to the IEEE Computer Society Format Guidelines.
 We recommend that you embed fonts whenever possible to improve portability.
 We also strongly recommend you print the file and review it for integrity (fonts, symbols, equations, etc.) before submitting it.
 Papers that exceed the page limits specified above, are outside the scope of the workshop, or do not follow the formatting guidelines will be rejected.

 All submitted manuscripts will be peer-reviewed by program committee members, with the objective of having at least three reviews for each paper.
 The best papers will be accepted and included in the workshop program according to the following criteria: relevance of the addressed topic to the scope of the workshop; novelty of the proposed contribution; technical relevance and practicality of presented ideas; relevance of case studies and of results for the industrial community; writing, presentation accuracy and style.